-Continuing to monitor index reaches allows us to see trends in redd abundance from 1964 to present, yet these reaches only comprise a portion of the spawning range in the basin.
-Index reaches were not chosen using an unbiased process.
+Continuing to monitor index reaches allows us to see trends in redd density from 1964 to present, yet these reaches only comprise a portion of the spawning range in the basin.
+Index reaches were not chosen using a non-biased random process.
 Furthermore, index sites are based on redd distributions that were established five decades ago in reaches that may no longer provide the most suitable spawning habitat nor the highest redd densities.
-Although index counts constituted 62% of redds observed in 2014, our more extensive census efforts reveal an overall downward trend in index representation since 2000 (Figure 5).
+Although index counts constituted 51% of redds observed in 2015, our more extensive census efforts reveal an overall downward trend in index representation since 2000 (Figure 6).
 For example, the 2011 index:census redd count ratio equaled 0.5 (index representation of 33%).
 Although our census area has expanded over time, our analyses suggest spawner distribution shifts toward census reaches as run size increases, possibly resulting from competition for spawning gravel among adult females.
 Our data also suggest a greater percentage of fish utilize census areas during higher flow conditions.
 This may be the result of managers in the 1950s selecting index sites based on redd distribution during normal flow conditions, thereby excluding spawning reaches made available by above average discharge.
 Hence, our data indicate that index counts alone are not an accurate method for estimating escapement.
 Although it is necessary to continue monitoring index reaches to maintain long-term trend data, it is also necessary to monitor census sites to account for inter-annual variation in spawning distribution.

-The 2014 spawning season was the third consecutive year that we conducted a carcass detection study.
-Similar to 2012 and 2013 results, our 2014 carcass detection probability data indicate that carcasses were more readily recovered in the Middle Fork, where more than half of marked carcasses were subsequently detected.
+The 2015 spawning season was the fourth consecutive year that we conducted a carcass detection study.
+Similar to results from the past three years, our 2015 carcass detection probability data indicate that carcasses were more readily recovered in the Middle Fork, where nearly half of marked carcasses were subsequently detected.
 Factors contributing to higher recovery probability in the Middle Fork may include: stream banks with sparse brush and shading, low stream flow, narrow stream width, limited undercut banks and large woody debris jams, and less evidence of scavenging.
-The 2014 detection probability in the Mainstern decreased from the previous year, and remains lower than the recovery probability observed in the Middle and North forks.
-Lower carcass detections in the Mainstern are perhaps due to the dense riparian cover, higher turbidity, more frequent log jams, undercut banks, and moderate amounts of scavenging.
-In the North Fork population, scavenging appears to be a major limitation to carcass recovery; evidence of bear activity is abundant on streambanks within roadless reaches.
-While we were able to mark more carcasses in wilderness sections of the North Fork, relatively few of them were recovered on subsequent surveys.
-Despite the limitations, marking and resighting carcasses throughout the spawning grounds improved our understanding of factors influencing carcass recovery probability.
+The 2015 detection probability in the Mainstem decreased from the previous year, and remains lower than the rates observed in the Middle and North forks.
+Lower carcass detection probability in the Mainstem is likely the result of the dense riparian cover, higher turbidity, more frequent log jams, undercut banks, and moderate amounts of scavenging.
+In the North Fork population, scavenging appears to be a major limitation to carcass recovery; evidence of black bears feeding upon salmon carcasses is abundant on streambanks within roadless reaches.
+Compared to previous years, we were able to mark very few carcasses in the North Fork in 2015.
+Despite the limitations, marking and resighting carcasses throughout the spawning grounds improved our understanding of factors influencing carcass recovery probability and the data derived from carcasses we do recover.